 “Y E S A E T is created from the heart.

-Y E S A E T is Modern Luxury, NY x Africa, inspired by centuries of ancient African Craft.
+Y E S A E T is Artisanal Luxury, NY x Africa, inspired by centuries of ancient African Craft.

 In my 25-year career as a designer in New York, I saw first-hand the waste of resources that results from favoring the speed and never-ending cycle of fashion over the wellness of people and planet.